Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 Here’s how simple it is to sync up your overview board with your developers’ Jira project:

 - Sign up for Unito, authorizing access to Trello and Jira.

 - Select your team’s Trello board and the dev team’s Jira project.

-- Adjust filters if you want to exclude certain cards and issues.
+- Adjust rules if you want to filter out certain cards and issues.